antonstefanov/rarg/README.md

 The main `command`, optionally followed by `sub-commands`, then optional `positionals` and finally `options` (like `--foo`).
 Options always come last and cannot be between subcommands and positionals.
-This consistent structure allows for more relevant autocomplete functionality.
+This consistent structure allows for more relevant autocomplete functionality and predictable options value parsing.